cloudant/nodejs-cloudant/MIGRATION.md

 1. Fetching the database object first before performing additional operations is not required.
 For example, in the case of updating a document you would first call `getDocument` to fetch and then `putDocument` to update.
 1. Plugins are not supported, but several of the plugin features exist in the new library e.g. IAM, [automatic retries](https://github.com/IBM/ibm-cloud-sdk-common/#automatic-retries) for failed requests.
 1. Error handling is not transferable from `@cloudant/cloudant` to `@ibm-cloud/cloudant`.
 For more information go to the [Error handling section](https://cloud.ibm.com/apidocs/cloudant?code=node#error-handling) in our API docs.
+1. Configuring HTTP client is not transferable from `@cloudant/cloudant` to`@ibm-cloud/cloudant`.
+For more information go to the [Configuring the HTTP client section](https://github.com/IBM/ibm-cloud-sdk-common/#configuring-the-http-client) in the IBM Cloud SDK Common README.

 ## Request mapping
 Here's a list of the top 5 most frequently used `nodejs-cloudant` operations and the `cloudant-node-sdk` equivalent API operation documentation link: